Is a Master’s Degree in Accounting Worth It?

 Now more than ever, it’s a great time to get a master’s in accounting and enter this surprisingly diverse profession.

 Today’s accountants do much more than count money and balance the books.
 They help solve white-collar crime.
 They are key players in U.S. healthcare reform.
-Accountants are chief financial officers of Fortune 500 companies, comptrollers, and international merger and acquisition experts.
-They are small (or any size, for that matter) business owners who need the sharp and well-rounded book-keeping skills taught by seasoned faculty.
+Accountants are chief financial officers of Fortune 500 companies, comptrollers and international merger and acquisition experts.
+They are small business owners who need the sharp and well-rounded bookkeeping skills taught by seasoned faculty.
 They teach at nearly every college and university.

 The Difference a Master’s Makes

-A Master of Science in Accounting is one of the many types of accounting programs you can choose from.
+A Master of Science in Accounting is one of the many types of accounting programs from which you can choose.

 Master's degrees in accounting are designed for those looking to get ahead as a public accountant, corporate accountant, auditor, fraud examiner, financial analyst and so much more.
 It can be the boost you need to a higher-level position in banking, taxation, insurance or any company with a financial division.

-Within an advanced accounting degree program, you can gain superior analytical skills, deepen your knowledge of accounting principles and learn the latest technology.
+Within an advanced accounting degree program, you can gain superior analytical skills, deepen your knowledge of accounting principles and learn the latest technology used in the field.

-"It’s worth investing the time and resources to obtain a graduate degree in accounting," said Ann McLaughlin, associate dean of business degree programs at Southern New Hampshire University (SNHU). "(A) master’s degree in accounting provides further studies in accounting concepts."
+Kristin Regis, a senior associate dean of business at SNHU"It’s worth investing the time and resources to obtain a graduate degree in accounting," said Kristin Regis, senior associate dean of business degree programs at Southern New Hampshire University (SNHU). "(A) master’s degree in accounting provides further studies in accounting concepts."

 You want to be sure your investment in an advanced degree is worth the time, money and energy.
-Salary, title goals and a job's flexibility help you determine if a profession like accounting suits your personality and life's plan.
+Reviewing salary projections, job descriptions and a position's flexibility help you determine if a profession like accounting suits your personality and life's plan.

-You can also do many jobs with an accounting degree besides accounting.
+You can also do many jobs with an accounting degree besides accounting, so don't limit your search to only roles with "accounting" in the title.

 Next Stop: Middle and Senior Management